hashicorp/terraform/website/source/docs/providers/consul/index.html.markdown

 # Consul Provider

-The Consul provider exposes resources used to interact with the Consul catalog.
+[Consul](http://www.consul.io) is a tool for service discovery, configuration and orchestration The Consul provider exposes resources used to interact with a Consul cluster.
 The provider optionally must can be configured with to change default behavior.

 Use the navigation to the left to read about the available resources.